kando-menu/gnome-shell-integration/README.md

 Via a D-Bus interface, it provides the name of the currently focused window, and the current mouse pointer position.
 Furthermore, it allows registering and simulating keyboard shortcuts.

-## Installation
+## ⬇️ Installation

+### From the GNOME Extensions Website

+Just head over to [extensions.gnome.org](https://extensions.gnome.org/extension/7068/kando-integration/) and flip the switch to install the extension!

+### From Source Code

-The extension is not yet available on extensions.gnome.org.
-To install it, clone this repository and run `make install`:
+To install the extension directly from the `main` branch on GitHub, clone this repository and run `make install`:

 ```bash
 git clone https://github.com/kando-menu/gnome-shell-integration.git